Untitled novella (magic realism, science and literary fiction), in progress

 What does the book believe in?
 A spirit of place.
 That there are more stories to be told… beyond those set squarely in the media powerhouses of NYC and LA, in the uninspired critiques of suburbia, and in the declension narrative of gentrification.
-It considers the seemingly inevitable way that time transforms the world until it is unrecognizable to those who have endured it.
+It considers the seemingly inevitable way that time transforms the world.
+Until it is unrecognizable to those who have endured it.

 The neighborhood is always changing.